mikaelarl/SoftwareToolsProjectTeam3/README.md

 This histogram, which capture the distribution of median income at the city level, points to a slightly right-skewed distribution.
 With a right-, or positively- skewed distribution, most of the data lies at the lower end of the distribution, with some extreme values on the high-end of the distribution.
 For this type of distribution, the mean is often greater than the median, since the mean is sensitive to these extreme values.

+## 3. Data Analytics

-Next, let's examine the geographical distribution of both income and liquor sales ($) across the state of Iowa.
+Let's starst by examining the geographical distribution of both income and liquor sales ($) across the state of Iowa.
 Dashboards displaying the these geographical distributions at the zip-code, city, and county levels can be found below:

 <img width="1042" alt="Maps Dashboard (Counties)" src = "https://github.com/mikaelarl/SoftwareToolsProjectTeam3/tree/main/countiesmapsdash.png">
 <img width="1042" alt="Maps Dashboard (Cities)" src = "https://github.com/mikaelarl/SoftwareToolsProjectTeam3/tree/main/citiesmapsdash.png">